jnozzi/cocoadev.com/SiteContent/General/ATSUIWrapper.markdown

-I've always found cocoa text-rendering slow, especially when using [[NSLayoutManager]], so I started an open source (MIT) wrapper for the carbon ATSUI.
+I've always found cocoa text-rendering slow, especially when using General/NSLayoutManager, so I started an open source (MIT) wrapper for the carbon ATSUI.

 Its in C++.
-I have made an objective-c wrapper, but its alot slower (comparitivly, it still flies past [[NSLayoutManager]]).
+I have made an objective-c wrapper, but its alot slower (comparitivly, it still flies past General/NSLayoutManager).

 You can find a copy of the initial release here: